 2. Midjourney

-Midjourney is a Discord-based powerhouse famous for cinematic, photorealistic artwork – ideal when you want the highest artistic quality and don't mind the Discord interface.
+Midjourney is a web-first powerhouse famous for cinematic, photorealistic artwork – ideal when you want the highest artistic quality.
+The polished web app is now the main interface, though the original Discord workflow still works.

-Version 6 handles complex compositions, accurate hands, and readable text better than ever.
+Version 8 generates natively in 2K, handles complex compositions and readable text reliably, and runs several times faster than the V6-era models – and Midjourney can now even animate your images into short video clips.
 The community-driven approach means millions of creators share prompts and techniques daily on Discord, though this public nature might not suit everyone.

 The platform excels at artistic interpretation, turning simple prompts into gallery-worthy pieces.
 Great if you're after hyperrealistic portraits or fantastical landscapes and have the budget for the subscription-only model.